 4. Conclusion

 This study revealed that majority of the pregnant women had quality ANC experiences as well as an acceptable minimum antenatal package and desirable quality of antenatal.

+No mention of the Cronbach Alpha value

 References

 Agu, U., Agu, M. C., and Nnaji, G. A. (2015).
 Utilization of antenatal services at comprehensive health center Umunya, Anambra state: a retrospective study.
 Family Practice Reports.
 Central Intelligence Agency World Factbook.